 - Vermont Transportation Energy Profile.
-Biennial publication last published in August 2013 by VTrans with assistance from the University of Vermont Transportation Research Center.
-Measures and evaluates progress in meeting the 2011 CEP transportation goals.
+This is a biennial publication last published in August 2013 by VTrans with assistance from the University of Vermont Transportation Research Center.
+It measures and evaluates progress in meeting the 2011 CEP transportation goals.

 - Vermont Fuel Price Report.
 Monthly publication which surveys prices from Vermont heating fuel dealers and retail gas stations as well as national fuel supplies and prices.